stepfunc/dnp3/dnp3/README.md

   - Official support for: Windows x64 and Linux x64, AArch64, ARMv7 and ARMv6
   - Unofficial support: MacOS, PowerPC, MIPS, FreeBSD, and others

+# Cargo Features

+Default features can be disabled at compile time:
+* `tls` - Build the library with support for TLS (secure Modbus)
+* `serial` - Build the library with support for Modbus RTU and serial ports

 # License

 This crate is made available under a non-commercial / non-production license.
-Refer to [`LICENSE.txt`](https://github.com/stepfunc/dnp3/LICENSE.txt) for the terms of the non-commercial license.
+Refer to [`LICENSE.txt`](https://raw.githubusercontent.com/stepfunc/dnp3/main/LICENSE.txt) for the terms of this non-commercial license.

 This software is publicly available, but is not "open source".
 __You must purchase a commercial license to use this software for profit.__